chiefmikey/template-graveyard/github-pages-redirect/README.md

 # **Github Pages Redirect**

-_A mocked implementation of Github Pages 404 redirect_
+_A mock implementation of Github Pages 404 redirect_